apollographql/runtime-testing-framework/crates/rtf-cli/help.md

 ###### **Options:**

 * `--values <VALUES>` — Additional values to use while templating, specified as a JSON object
-* `--validate` — Run static validation of the resulting test plan after templating
+* `--check` — Run a static check of the resulting test plan after templating